varun-r-mallya/sic-xe-assembler/README.md

 # SIC-XE Assembler
+Course Project for CSO-101.
-This SIC-XE assemblercan handle program blocks, but cannot handle control sections due to the required evaluation criterion for even numbered enrollments (23117144).
+This SIC-XE assembler can handle program blocks, but cannot handle control sections due to the required evaluation criterion for even numbered enrollments (23117144).
 ## To run:
 ```bash
 $ mkdir -p build